toncho11/SPARK_examples/README.md

 * Remove all your fake Python interpreters provided from Windows from your current user \AppData\Local\Microsoft\WindowsApps\python*.*
 * If Spark searches for "python3" then make a copy of "python.exe" called "python3.exe" in your "\Scripts" folder in your python environment.
 * You can check you Spark version using: %SPARK_HOME%\bin\spark-shell
-* There is well known bug [cannot access class sun.nio.ch.DirectBuffer](https://stackoverflow.com/questions/73465937/apache-spark-3-3-0-breaks-on-java-17-with-cannot-access-class-sun-nio-ch-direct) that prevents Spark from starting on Java 17.
+* There is a well known bug [cannot access class sun.nio.ch.DirectBuffer](https://stackoverflow.com/questions/73465937/apache-spark-3-3-0-breaks-on-java-17-with-cannot-access-class-sun-nio-ch-direct) that prevents Spark from starting on Java 17.
 More info [here](https://stackoverflow.com/questions/72724816/running-unit-tests-with-spark-3-3-0-on-java-17-fails-with-illegalaccesserror-cl).